prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

 ## Integrate an Analytics Provider

 You can integrate an analytics provider using the steps outlined below.
-In the example we'll use Google Analytics for simplicity, but you can integrate any analytics provider you like as long as you have an adapter and a library.
+In the example we'll use Google Analytics for simplicity, but you can integrate any analytics provider you like as long as you have an adapter and any necessary libraries.

-If you want to see how to write your own adapters and libraries, there are analytics adapters in the repo under `modules`, and libraries under `src/adapters/analytics/libraries`.
+If you want to see how to write your own analytics adapters, look in the repo under [modules](https://github.com/prebid/Prebid.js/tree/master/modules).

 Summary of the steps involved: